 A 6-12 month enhanced supervision program for high-risk, multiple DWI offenders.
-The program promotes accountability and positive behavior change through mandatory psycho-educational group meetings, home contacts, electronic alcohol monitoring, CD treatment and cognitive programming.
+The program promotes accountability and positive behavior change through home contacts, electronic alcohol monitoring, CD treatment and cognitive programming.
 Participants work with program staff to develop individual case plans focusing on healthy, pro-social living, relapse prevention, and ultimately recidivism reduction.
 Download flyer (PDF) Opens a New Window. .

 Drug/Alcohol Testing UA Color Wheel 763-324-4930, UA Program 763-324-4841

 Urinalysis (UA) collection and testing.

 Clients must report to the Corrections Department initially to be placed on the Color Wheel.
 To receive UA Color Wheel daily notifications via email and/or text message, sign up for the Corrections UA Lab notification at www.anokacounty.us/list.aspx.